pandas-dev/pandas/doc/README.rst

 Staring with 0.13.1 you can tell ``make.py`` to compile only a single section of the docs, greatly reducing the turn-around time for checking your changes.
-You will be prompted to delete unrequired `.rst` files, since the last commited version can always be restored from git.
+You will be prompted to delete `.rst` files that aren't required, since the last committed version can always be restored from git.

 ::